ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 The following GitHub Actions code is triggered every time a new ``tag`` gets pushed to your project repository.
 This workflow depends on the success of the style, tests, docs, and build workflows.
-For more information, see :ref:`Workflow Examples`.
+For more information, see :ref:`Workflow examples`.

 .. literalinclude:: code/release.yml
    :language: yaml